preterer/multicore-task/README.md

 # multicore-task

-Proof of concept that node can actually be used with multiplecores.
+Proof of concept that node can actually be used with multiple cores (started creating it before I vaguely remembered about workers in JS).

 The story behind it is that I was bored and wondering if it's possible.

-It is absolutely not worth using if you have a big amount of small tasks to do (31ms VS I tried waiting for a few minutes).
+It is absolutely not worth using if you have a big amount of small tasks to do (~31ms VS I tried waiting for a few minutes on 10k tasks), unless you want to get a full load on your CPU to test thremals :).

-It might be worth using if you have some big tasks to do, that can be done concurrently (like in the POC) (~10s vs ~2-3s).
+It might be worth using if you have some big tasks to do, that can be done concurrently (like in the POC) (~20s vs ~3.5s).

 # Run proof of concept